Rocco-Gossmann/htmx_jquery/README.md

 https://htmx.org/attributes/hx-on/

-if you set a `hx-on::after-request attribute`, the `CustomEvent` passed to it, will contain both the request, as well as the DOM-Target.
+if you set a `hx-on::after-request` attribute, the `CustomEvent` passed to it, will contain both the request, as well as the DOM-Target.

 ```javascript